slowernews/wisdom-tldr/chapters/chapter_2_groups.md

 Neutrality is not possible.
 Anyway preserve your [freedom](chapter_1_self.md#on-freedom).

 > *'Avoiding conflict will not keep peace, will rot it.
-Rotten peace builds resentment.'*
+Rotten peace builds resentment.' -- EF*

 > *'I am either part of the solution or part of the problem.'*

 > *'Well-kept gardens die by pacifism.'*

-HINT: on conflict resolution
+HINTS on conflict resolution:

-- Offer Value from the Start: Set the stage by coming in smiling.
+- Offer value from the start: Set the stage by coming in smiling.
 Pay a compliment, make a joke, shake hands, or give a high five to get the interaction off to a friendly start.
-- Take Responsibility
+- Take responsibility
-- Show Some Empathy
+- Show some empathy
-- Use “We” to Show You’re on the Same Team
+- Use “we” to show you’re on the same team
-- Bring Options to the Table: A high-value person always knows what they want before they come to the table.
+- Bring options to the table: A high-value person always knows what they want before they come to the table.
 They also understand that it’s much easier to negotiate down